10 Ingredients for a Cutting-Edge Kitchen

 For the latest in smart tech and push-button convenience, look no further than today's kitchens.
 Truly modern kitchen amenities are not only technologically savvy, but also offer exceptional energy efficiency, durability, and ease of use.
 Here are 10 innovative ideas.

 Forget cleaning around plate tops.
-The Thermador Masterpiece Series Freedom Induction Cooktop breaks free of traditional limitations to offer the largest fully usable cooking space on the market.
-This sleek cooktop is equipped with a full-color touchscreen interface and state-of-the-art technology that enables it to recognize the shape of your pots and pans, heating only the surfaces you need.
+The Thermador Masterpiece Series Freedom Induction Hobs breaks free of traditional limitations to offer the largest fully usable cooking space on the market.
+This sleek hob is equipped with a full-color touchscreen interface and state-of-the-art technology that enables it to recognize the shape of your pots and pans, heating only the surfaces you need.

 Steam ovens cook food with heat generated by boiling water in a built-in reservoir.
 These appliances are available from many manufacturers, and most today also function as convection ovens.
 But the steam oven's real claims to fame are its easy to clean interior, faster cook times, and the moist, flavorful foods it produces.